In loving memory

 I want people to think of Helen Weintraub as a Saint.
-Perhaps a very unorthodox, stubborn, and stern Saint but a Saint nevertheless.
-When the family needed someone to endure life-long commitments she devoted her entire life to those commitment to ensure her family would carry on.
-She did it not out of a feeling of obligation but as a act of pure love for her family.
-She adopted her orphaned nephew and become the ultimate care giver for her mother.
+Perhaps a very unorthodox, stubborn, and stern Saint, but a Saint nevertheless.
+When the family needed someone to endure lifelong commitments, she devoted her entire life to those commitments to ensure her family would carry on.
+She did it not out of a feeling of obligation, but as an act of pure love for her family.
+She adopted her orphaned nephew and became the ultimate caregiver for her mother.

 I am so grateful that in her final years, I was able to express my gratitude for all that she had done for me.
 I am so grateful that she got to spend time with her two grandchildren that she loved so very much.
 And I am so grateful for our New England road trips when she would visit.